Absurd Person Singular: World Premiere Reviews

 Alan Ayckbourn, who has two West End successes, Relatively Speaking and How the Other Half Loves, probably has another in the making in Absurd Person Singular, which was given its premiere in the-round at the Library Theatre, Scarborough.
 Mr Ayckbourn, who directed this latest of frivolity himself, kept the audience holidaymakers in tucks and frequent gales of laughter.

+True, the subject matter is again concerned with marital incompatibility, but it is quite different to his other plays.
 Absurd Person Singular is in three episodic acts, each in the different setting of the kitchens of three married couples - the Hopcrofts, the Brewster-Wrights and the Jacksons - and makes great play and no end of fun and games out of the strangely absurd and almost lunatic happenings at three Christmas Eve parties at which the company of six - Philippa Urquhart, Piers Rogers, Christopher Godwin, Matyelock Gibbs, Jennifer Piercy and Ray Jewers - take part.
 All are good character players and their antics are fantastic and rise to a crescendo in the finale.

 A tightening up here and there of the dialogue, particularly in the first act, and the trimming down of an abnormal comedy to more normal comedy length proportions is all that is needed.